-Success tips when doing business in Ukraine
+Success tips when doing business in Ukraine in 2023

 - Doing business in Ukraine is different from doing business in other countries.
 Foreigners in Ukraine find that being late is the norm for Ukrainians.
 In Ukraine, meetings are frequently rescheduled and cancelled, often at the last minute.
 Therefore, it is always a good idea to confirm meetings;